 - live and eat as Japanese people, view stunning landscapes, explore a lot of excellent spots

 Airline tickets: $600

-There's no way you're staying in a hotel room during your two weeks in Japan, and with this budget you won't easily find nice ryokans.
-Let's focus on house rental, ideal with friends or families with children.
+There's chance you don't want to stay in a basic hotel 🏨 room during your two weeks in Japan, and with this budget you won't easily find nice ryokans.
+Let's focus on house or apartment rental, ideal with friends or families with children.
 This provides unmatched freedom and privacy in a warm and vast environment.

-Note that these examples are given for 4 people traveling together, but it's also possible to get good rates for a couple by booking a smaller house.
+With Airbnb, everyone know has a lot of choice with good price especially for groups of 4+ people traveling together, but it's also possible to get good rates for a couple by booking a smaller house.